GreenIron/FAA-NLP-Project/README.md

 ![plot](./images/22_limitations_vs_descriptions.png)

 # DRS and the other non DRS documents

 ## Data collection

-I collected all the DRS data, plus a few more (AIM, AIP)
+It took me about 3 months to collect all DRS data on my personal computer.
+I collected all the DRS data, plus a few more (AIM, AIP).
+There was no signigicant difficulties, except from beinmg patient and  main difficulty was

 cite des use case